-- (a) temporarily suspend the application of Clause 3.2 (Speed of Vessels) in that area during the conduct of the race, speed trial, competition or other organised water activity; and - (b) temporarily reserve the area for the purpose of that activity Special Event processing fee \$140.00 The Council shall recover from the applicant all actual and reasonable costs incurred in arranging for the publication of a public notice.
+- (a) temporarily suspend the application of Clause 3.2 (Speed of Vessels) in that area during the conduct of the race, speed trial, competition or other organised water activity; and - (b) temporarily reserve the area for the purpose of that activity Special Event processing fee The Council shall recover from the applicant all actual and reasonable costs incurred in arranging for the publication of a public notice.
 These costs are additional to the above fee. - 10.
-All navigation and other fees specified herein are exclusive of Goods and Services Tax. - 11.
-These bylaw fees shall apply for the period 1 July 2010 to 30 June 2011 and will continue to apply until superseded by a subsequent bylaw charge fixed by resolution and publicly notified or by the review required by Section 158 of the Local Government Act 2002.

-The bylaws will be sealed, publicly notified pursuant to the Local Government Act 2002 and confirmed at a meeting of the Council on 16 June 2010.
-Following confirmation, the bylaws will come into force on 1 July 2010.
+All navigation and other fees specified herein are exclusive of Goods and Services Tax, and the fees are to be interpreted as plus GST at the prevailing rate at the time of supply. - 11.
+These bylaw fees shall apply for the period 1 July 2010 to 30 June 2011 and will continue to apply until superseded by a subsequent bylaw charge fixed by resolution and publicly notified or by the review required by Section 158 of the Local Government Act 2002. - The bylaws were sealed, publicly notified pursuant to the Local Government Act 2002 and confirmed at a meeting of the Council on 16 June 2010.
+The bylaws will come into force on 1 July 2010.